 The primary ways I attempt to restore flow is to help structure the fluids in our bodies and to improve the integrity of the vessels.
 The first we accomplish by a healthy diet, along the lines of “Nourishing Traditions” or the diet I outlined in “Human Heart, Cosmic Heart,” along with increasing the activities that normally keep our water structured.
 These are regular, vigorous walking — preferably barefoot on the beach or grass — regular exposure to sunshine, regular sweating, especially in a sauna and consumption of structured water.
 All of these things help structure the water in our bodies and increase blood flow.

 To improve the integrity of the blood vessel walls, I start people on a mix of Beet-Root Juice Powder and Hibiscus Extract.
 Each of these has separately been shown in numerous studies to normalize blood pressure as effectively as first-line hypertension drugs.
-I use them together, one teaspoon each twice a day in water.
+I use them together, one tablespoon each twice a day in water.
 With this approach, it is unusual for my patients to need to resort to a life of prescription hypertension medicines.